Skip to main content

 Theatre and Dance Performance and Production Opportunities

-Each of these productions is staged with undergraduate actors and dancers.
+Each of these productions is staged with undergraduate and graduate actors and dancers.
 Historically, where there are design assignments to be made (sets, costumes, lights, sound), those assignments are given to qualified undergraduates.
 Upper-division credit is available for students involved in the design or staging of department productions.
 Students may not work on department productions unless they are formally enrolled in a related class.
 Information regarding design and advanced crew opportunities is typically available from the design faculty or may be posted on the bulletin board in the lobby of Galbraith Hall as opportunities arise.

 Studio Projects